 It appears that even symbolic connections with natural elements can produce nearly as impactful a response in observers as the natural elements themselves .
-Symbolic connections can be as direct as an image of greenery rather than a living green wall, but they can also be implemented in more subtle and nuanced ways, including implementing layers of color, pattern, and texture, as well as organic shapes; using natural light and creating air flow; encouraging movement to create "natural challenges"; or implementing local natural colors and materials.
+Symbolic connections can be as direct as an image of greenery rather than a living green wall, but they can also be implemented in f Despite limits on a workspace's ability to implement these greenscaping measures, there are nevertheless many opportunities to adopt biophilic principles in impactful ways more subtle and nuanced ways, including implementing layers of color, pattern, and texture, as well as organic shapes; using natural light and creating air flow; encouraging movement to create "natural challenges"; or implementing local natural colors and materials.